andrewjkerr/tumblr-mass-reblog-by-tag/README.md

 # Tumblr Mass Reblog By Tag

 A simple script to reblog a number of tagged posts to a Tumblr blog.
 Uses the [`tumblr_client`](https://github.com/Tumblr/tumblr_client) Ruby gem to make the API calls.
+Currently used in production on [donuts.tumblr.com](https://donuts.tumblr.com) and [fuckyeahcorgs.tumblr.com](https://fuckyeahcorgs.tumblr.com).

 ## Installation